audiodude/tiny-nomic/mutable_rules/3xx_ROULETTE.md

 # Randomly Occuring Upsets Let Even Trailing Troublemakers Excel

-In a game played on GitHub, an _upset_ occurs when the merge commit for a recently accepted rule-change begins with `0`.
+In a game played on GitHub, an _upset_ occurs when the merge commit hash for a recently accepted rule-change begins with `0`.

 In an offline game, flip a fair coin four times after every accepted rule-change proposal.
 An _upset_ occurs if it shows heads for all four flips.